-An individual who experiences sexual assault, domestic and dating violence, stalking, sexual exploitation, or other forms of sexual misconduct is strongly encouraged to see immediate medical assistance.
+An individual who experiences sexual assault, domestic and dating violence, stalking, sexual exploitation, or other forms of sexual misconduct is strongly encouraged to seek immediate medical assistance.

 Students are not required to report an incident to law enforcement or Cornell in order to receive medical attention or a forensic exam.

 Regardless of whether a forensic exam is obtained after a sexual assault, individuals are encouraged to seek follow-up care to address any ongoing medical concerns, including those related to sexually-transmitted infections and pregnancy.
 Students may access care at Cornell Health, or through any appropriate health care provider outside of Cornell.

 - 110 Ho Plaza